China – World Showcase – Epcot

 Each of the World Showcase countries has a special “KIDCOT” area that provides an opportunity for your child to interact with a native of the country you are visiting.

 Epcot PassPorts are great fun for kids as they have them stamped at each pavilion around World Showcase.

 Mulan appears for a meet and greet most days.
 Check the times guide for Epcot for specifics.

-Yong Feng Shangdian Department Store – Furniture, Kitchenware, rugs, clothing, slippers, silk, paper fans, pictures, cloisonne (jewelry with enamel inlay).
+House of Good Fortune – A large, multi-room shop selling furniture, kitchenware, rugs, clothing, slippers, silk, paper fans, pictures, cloisonne (jewelry with enamel inlay), and more.

-To reflect the gardening style of China, the pavilion features a very loosely structured landscape.
-There is no b feeling of being either inside or outside of the garden.
-The lack of structure of the China garden is deceiving because, as in the Japan garden, the symbolism is b.
+- To reflect the gardening style of China, the pavilion features a very loosely structured landscape.
+There is no feeling of being either inside or outside of the garden.
 Chinese gardens are designed to be quiet, still and passive, as in the meditation pool.
 The zoysia grass is left alone to grow as it would look in China.
 Plants are used sparingly with the accent on those with unusual color.
 Several fruit trees, orange, plum and pomegranate are also part of the landscape.

 - The weeping mulberry, while resembling a tree you might find in China, is actually over 100 years old and was found in New Jersey.

 - In order to depict the intricate tile work patterns of the original Temple of Heaven, the Imagineers artisans screen printed hundreds of exact replications of its detailed patterns onto each and every tile at Epcot.